jokale/jo-blog-two/content/blog/day-seventy-six/index.md

 - Building React for Production
 - Deploying to Now

-I have never used Now so it will interesting to see how it differs from Netlify.
+I have never used Now so it will interesting to see how it differs from Netlify and potentially I will use it to deploy my project

 I will continue to build my project and try continue work around firebase.